hamoid/video_export_processing/README.md

 * 0.1.9 - April 22nd, 2017
   * https URL is now known by the IDE, so it's possible to install again without leaving the IDE.
   * Solve issue when attaching sound.
-In Ubuntu, the AAC codec inside ffmpeg is experimental, and had to be enabled in the command line.
+In Ubuntu, the AAC codec inside FFmpeg is experimental, and had to be enabled in the command line.
-  * Allow user customization of the ffmpeg commands that the library runs by including them inside settings.json, found in the library folder.
+  * Allow user customization of the FFmpeg commands that the library runs by including them inside settings.json, found in the library folder.
 This enables the user to tweak the commands to enable filters like blur, vignette, add noise, crop, etc. In future versions space characters should be allowed in those